At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • psychosomatic disorders.

 With PMS, the relative content of estrogens increases with a relative decrease in the level of gestagens.
-Estrogens retain sodium and fluid in the body, causing swelling, flatulence, a headache, and chest pain.
+Estrogens retain sodium and fluid in the body, causing swelling, flatulence, headaches, and chest pain.
 Estrogens activate the renin-angiotensin-aldosterone system, causing additional fluid retention.
 These sex hormones directly affect the area of the brain responsible for the formation of emotions (the limbic system).
-The level of potassium and glucose in the blood also decreases, which causes weakness, pain in the heart, decreased activity.
+The level of potassium and glucose in the blood also decreases, which causes weakness, heart pain, and decreased activity.

-As a result of a violation of the activity of the renin-angiotensin-aldosterone system, fluid retention occurs, which causes swelling of the intestinal wall.
-There is bloating, nausea, constipation.
+As a result of disruption of the activity of the renin-angiotensin-aldosterone system, fluid retention occurs, which causes swelling of the intestinal wall.
+Abdominal bloating, nausea, and constipation occur.

-The development of PMS contributes to the lack of vitamins, magnesium and unsaturated fatty acids in food.
+The development of PMS is facilitated by a lack of vitamins, magnesium and unsaturated fatty acids in food.
 Some scientists believe that the result is depression, chest pain, irritability, and elevated body temperature.

-Of particular importance in the mechanism of development of PMS is an increase in the level of prolactin in the second half of the cycle, an allergy to internal progesterone, as well as interconnected bodily (somatic) and mental (mental) changes.
+Of particular importance in the mechanism of development of PMS is an increase in prolactin levels in the second half of the cycle, an allergy to internal progesterone, as well as interrelated bodily (somatic) and mental (mental) changes.

 Clinical picture